 - Place the crisp on a baking sheet to catch spills and bake for 30 to 35 minutes or until the topping is firm and the edges are bubbly.
 Let cool for 1 hour, which will give the juice some time to thicken a little.

-- Serve warm, room temperature, or cold, with vanilla or maple ice cream or vanilla sauce.
+- Serve warm, room temperature, or cold.